trumprocket/trumprocket.github.io/README.md

 None of this is financial advice.
 Actually, you perhaps shouldn't rely on this for ANY source of income, much less a stable one!
 This shit's gonna be more unstable than a slut who you TOTALLY didn't ask to pay hushmoney to.
 Hey, just saying it as it is.
+I know for a fact sluts a people too!

 Also, this bastardization of all things crypto is a parody of the current sate of affairs as of 2024-2028, and possibly beyond.
 We are obviously not related to Trump or Elon, so fuck off with your cap spreading lawyers Trump!
 This is obviously covered under the